telerik/winforms-docs/spellchecker/getting-started.md

 {{endregion}}

-1. Subscribe to the Click event of the button.
+5\.
+Subscribe to the Click event of the button.
 In the event handler call the Check method of RadSpellChecker and pass the RadTextBox instance as a parameter:
-          #_[C#]_

 {{source=..\SamplesCS\SpellChecker\SpChGettingStarted.cs region=callingCheck}}
 {{source=..\SamplesVB\SpellChecker\SpChGettingStarted.vb region=callingCheck}}